ems-project/elasticms-cli/doc/audit.md

 * The locale
 * The indexable content
+* The document's title
+* The document's author

 This auditor is also used to extract links/urls form non html responses (i.e. PDF, .docx, ...) in order to test if they are broken.
 And, for internal links, to add them to the queue.